ruggeri/tech-notes/databases/olap-oltp.md

 Examples of MPP OLTP are VoltDB and MemSQL.
 These are in-memory databases.
 Clustrix is an example of an MPP database for OLTP.
 CitusDB claims to be good at both OLAP and OLTP.

+## Why So Few MPP OLTP Systems?

+* Sounds like mixed workloads are hard.
+* TODO: WHY?
+Maybe Ozsu will explain!

 ## Parallel Vs Distributed